LVijayaraghavan/python-challenge/README.md

   -------------------------
   ```

-* In addition, your final script should both print the analysis to the terminal and export a text file with the results.
+* In addition,  final script should both print the analysis to the terminal and export a text file with the results.